Generic Name: protriptyline (Oral route)

 Uses For Vivactil

-Protriptyline is used to treat the symptoms of mental depression.
-This medicine is a tricyclic antidepressant (TCA) .
+Protriptyline is used to treat depression.
+It is thought to work by increasing the activity of serotonin in the brain.
+This medicine is a tricyclic antidepressant (TCA).

 Before Using Vivactil